ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/docs/sphinx-extensions.rst

 .. note::

-   The ``id`` role and directive are both defined in the ``qualification`` domain.
+   The ``id`` role and directive are both defined in the ``qualification`` `Sphinx domain`_.
 To use them, you must either prefix their name with ``qualification:``, or put this at the top of the file:

    .. code-block:: rst